doldsimo/lti-1.3-canvas-lms/README.md

 > server -> Backend

-The example application in this repository builds on top of ltijs and creates a small quiz that sends the grades back to Canvas and stores them there.
+The example application in this repository builds on top of [ltijs](https://github.com/Cvmcosta/ltijs) and creates a small quiz that sends the grades back to Canvas and stores them there.

+If you are experienced with LTI and just want to try out the LTI plugin quickly, you can skip to step 6 [How to use and set up the example LTI app](#6-how-to-use-and-set-up-the-example-lti-app).

+However, I recommend reading through all points thoroughly, as there are several difficulties with integrating LTI with canvas.

 ---